hamvocke/hamvocke.github.io/_drafts/testing_microservices_java.md

 To use `MockMvc` we can simply `@Autowire` a MockMvc instance.
 In combination with the `@WebMvcTest` annotation this is all Spring needs to fire test requests against our controller.
 In the test method you see `MockMvc` in action.
 You can use its DSL to fire requests (in our case a _GET_ request) againt your controller's endpoints and then expect return values and HTTP status codes.
 The `MockMVC` DSL is quite powerful and should get you a long way.

 ### Integration With Third-Party Services
+The next thing we'll look at is integrating with third-party services.
+Our microservice talks to [darksky.net](https://darksky.net), a weather REST API.
+Of course we want to ensure that our service sends requests correctly and parses the responses as we need.

+We want to avoid hitting the real _darksky_ servers during our automated tests.
+Quota limits of our free plan is only part of the reason.
+The real reason is decoupling.
+Our tests should run even when the machine, we're running the tests on, can't access the _darksky_ servers.
+Sitting in an airplane without internet connection, temporary hiccups of the _darksky_ servers or a flaky internet connection are only some of the situations where this becomes useful.

+To avoid hitting the real _darksky_ servers, we'll provide our own, fake _darksky_ server for running our integration tests.
+This might sound like a huge task.
+Thanks to tools like [Wiremock](http://wiremock.org/) it's easy.

+**TODO continue**

 ### Parsing and Writing JSON
 Writing a REST API these days you often send your data as JSON over the wire.
 Using Spring there's no need to writing JSON on your own.
 Instead you define <abbr title="Plain Old Java Object">POJOs</abbr> that represent the JSON structure you want to parse from a request or send with a response.